-Hands down, the most important document you need is a Power of Attorney (POA).
+Hands down, the most important document you need is a power of attorney (POA).
 This allows another person to make decisions if you are incapacitated.
 Imagine for instance you have a car accident and you are unconscious.
-When the Doctor does not have a person (even the spouse) who is legally authorized to approve or disapprove an action, the doctor makes that decision for you.
-Without the POA (Power of Attorney) you and your loved ones are bystanders as the doctors call the shots.
+When the doctor does not have a person (even the spouse) who is legally authorized to approve or disapprove an action, the doctor makes that decision for you.
+Without the POA you and your loved ones are bystanders as the doctors call the shots.

 I get it, “no one likes an attorney until they need one.”
 But whatever Hollywood has caused us to feel about attorneys and the legal system, we are here to help, and your experience with us will be nothing but a relief and enjoyable.
-The reality is, for those that try to manage through these important life issues without a skilled professional, end up with a huge mess.
-Every week we see clients who attempted the Do-it-Yourself method, who downloaded something from the internet and are standing in Court with a Will that will not hold up to the Laws of Kentucky (no matter what that website tells you, remember you get what you pay for).
-Or even worse, the person we sit down with who did go to their family attorney for that POA (Power of Attorney), and the bank won’t take it because of the inadequate wording for the specific problems we face in our senior years.
+The reality is, those that try to manage through these important life issues without a skilled professional end up with a huge mess.
+Every week we see clients who attempted the do-it-yourself method, who downloaded something from the internet and are standing in court with a will that will not hold up to thle Laws of Kentucky (no matter what that website tells you, remember you get what you pay for).
+Or even worse, the person we sit down with who did go to their family attorney for that POA and the bank won’t take it because of the inadequate wording for the specific problems we face in our senior years.

-Why do you need an attorney, because these matters are too important to not get them right!
+Why do you need an attorney?
+Because these matters are too important to not get them right!
 Our consultation is a short meeting to allow you to see if you can trust us.
-If you cannot determine from that meeting that we are going to put your mind at ease, that we have the legal skill and insight to solve your problems that are more complex than a google search, then please don’t hire us, go on down the street until you find someone that does provide that confidence and peace of mind to you.
-Not getting this right when you are making a plan to protect your lifelong savings, home, and retirement can cost you tens upon tens of thousands of dollars.
+If you cannot determine from that meeting that we are going to put your mind at ease, that we have the legal skill and insight to solve your problems that are more complex than a Google search, then please don’t hire us, go on down the street until you find someone that does provide that confidence and peace of mind to you.
+Not getting this right when you are planning to protect your lifelong savings, home, and retirement can cost you tens upon tens of thousands of dollars.
 Isn’t that why you hire an attorney?
 We want to save you from losing!

-An Elder Law Attorney is an estate planning attorney on steroids!
-All of the things that we plan for after our death is the focus of Estate planning (distribution of assets and personal property, as well as real estate).
-Elder Law focuses on all of that, as well as how to manage and protect it prior to our death.
+An elder law attorney is an estate planning attorney on steroids!
+All the things that we plan for after our death is the focus of estate planning (distribution of assets and personal property, as well as real estate).
+Elder law focuses on all of that, as well as how to manage and protect it prior to our death.
 From about the time of retirement, we have special needs that other parts of the population do not have.
-Specialized retirement planning, tax considerations, development of Wills, Powers of Attorney, making financial preparations for a special needs child who will survive us, taking care of the healthcare needs and financial matters of an aging parent, scams and financial exploitation, long-term care needs (insurance/planning/benefits), Veterans pension planning, Medicare and Medicaid advocacy, Probate, Gun Trusts, Pet Trusts, business succession planning, Trust development and administration, Legacy planning and scholarship development, care giving as well as special support and navigation in coping with Alzheimer’s and various dementias.
+Specialized retirement planning, tax considerations, development of wills, powers of attorney, making financial preparations for a special needs child who will survive us, taking care of the healthcare needs and financial matters of an aging parent, scams and financial exploitation, long-term care needs (insurance/planning/benefits), veterans pension planning, Medicare and Medicaid advocacy, probate, gun trusts, pet trusts, business succession planning, trust development and administration, legacy planning and scholarship development, caregiving as well as special support and navigation in coping with Alzheimer’s and various dementias.

 Yes, we do.
 We realize that some offices charge for the initial consultation.
 We do not.
-Our consultation is specifically designed 1) for you to be able to make a decision to hire our team for meeting your needs, and 2) for us to determine whether there is a good fit for a relationship of trust.
+Our consultation is specifically designed 1) for you to be able to decide to hire our team to meet your needs; and 2) for us to determine whether there is a good fit for a relationship of trust.
 Before you ever get to the consultation, we want to give you lots of help to 1) understand what your legal needs are, 2) whether or not you need an attorney, 3) if we are able to meet those particular legal needs, and 4) most of all, for you to understand how our law firm operates so that we can hit the ground running to solve your problems.
-We are here to serve.
+We are here to serve you.

 MYTH: The initial consult is a free legal advice session.
-When an Attorney gives legal advice; they are liable if that advice fails.
+FACT: When an attorney gives legal advice,they are liable if that advice fails.
 To give advice without supervising its implementation is called MALPRACTICE.
 And we don’t commit malpractice.

-Our standard is Excellence in Service, and Excellence in Law.
-What we want to do is give you confidence in our ability to serve you and this is what the initial consult is for.
+Our standard is excellence in service, and excellence in law.
+Our initial consult is designed to give you confidence in our ability to serve you.
 We do not believe you should ever hire an attorney or a law firm without getting to know them first, and them getting to know your case, so that they/we can confidently tell you: “We care about what you are going through, you can have peace of mind, because WE’VE GOT THIS!!”